ITECH3208andITECH3209feduni/itech3208-project-1-hydrogen-training-team/BUG_REPORT.md

 `guides` now has real rows in `modules`/`module_sections` (seeded to match `lib/guides.ts`, so the lab editor's Linked Module dropdown has something valid to point at — `hazards_module_fk` requires the picked `(section, id)` to exist as an actual Supabase row).
 But `app/modules/guides/page.tsx` still doesn't call `useModules` (see `ADDITIONAL_INFO.md`) — it renders `lib/guides.ts` directly, unlike `hazard-modules`.
 So editing those Supabase rows now has a real, if easy to miss, split effect: it changes what a hotspot's Linked Module dropdown shows as the module's title, but does **not** change what `/modules/guides` itself displays — someone editing guides content in Supabase, expecting hazard-modules-like live behaviour, would see no change on the actual page.
 **Fix:** either wire `app/modules/guides/page.tsx`/`[id]/page.tsx` up to `useModules`/`useModuleById` (matching `hazard-modules`), or leave a comment on the seeded rows noting they're dropdown-only until that happens.

+### Quiz ID is hardcoded independently in two places
+`const QUIZ_ID = "hydrogen-hazards"` is declared separately in both `app/api/quizzes/progress/route.ts` and `app/api/quizzes/leaderboard/route.ts`, rather than shared from one location.
+This is in addition to the existing mismatch against `QUIZ_SLUG` (`"hazards"`) noted above.
+Nothing enforces the two `QUIZ_ID` copies staying in sync — if one is ever changed without the other (e.g. when a second quiz is added and this gets refactored), the leaderboard would silently query for a `quiz_id` that no `user_quiz_progress` row actually has, returning an empty leaderboard rather than an error.
+**Fix:** export `QUIZ_ID` from a single shared location (e.g. alongside `QUIZ_SLUG` in `lib/questionhazards.ts`) and import it in both routes.

 ---

 ## Data integrity

+### `useModules` discards bundled defaults instead of falling back to them
+`useModules`' new progress-merge step (see `ADDITIONAL_INFO.md`) is meant to fall back to each module's bundled default `status`/`progress` when there's no live per-user record — but it doesn't.
+For any module with no matching row (every module for a logged-out visitor, or a logged-in user who's never opened it), the code unconditionally sets `progress: 0, status: "todo"`, discarding the `fallback?.status`/`fallback?.progress` that `mergeRow` had just set moments earlier from `defaults`.
+Any section whose bundled defaults include a non-`"todo"`/non-`0` example value (e.g. demo content marked partially or fully complete) would now show as "Not Started" on the listing page regardless.
+The test suite doesn't catch this because its fixture default happens to already be `todo`/`0`, and `hooks/useModules.test.ts` mocks `useAuth` to always return `user: null`, so the "logged in with a real progress record" branch isn't exercised by any test.
+**Fix:** fall back to `module.status`/`module.progress` (i.e. what `mergeRow` already set) instead of a hardcoded `"todo"`/`0` when no matching record exists.

 ### Quiz submissions overwrite prior results with no "best attempt" logic
 `POST /api/quizzes/progress` `upsert`s onto `(uid, quiz_id)`: `attempts` increments, but `score`/`passed` are simply overwritten by the latest submission.
 There's no history.
 Passing a quiz, then retrying and failing, replaces the stored `passed: true` with `false` — the prior pass is lost.
+This has a downstream effect on the leaderboard page: since `GET /api/quizzes/leaderboard` reads `score` straight from `user_quiz_progress`, a student who posts a high score, opts into the leaderboard, then retries and does worse will see their leaderboard rank drop to match the new (lower) score - there's not "best score" retained anywhere to rank on instead.
 **Fix:** either keep a best-attempt column separately, or stop clearing `passed` on a failed retry.

-### Certificate gating is entirely client-side and disconnected from the server record
-On a passing submit, `/quizzes/hazards` writes a record directly to `localStorage` (key `hydrogenlabsafety_quiz_hazards_${uid}`) and routes to `/certificate`. `/certificate` reads *only* this `localStorage` key — it never calls `/api/quizzes/progress` or any other endpoint.
-Consequences:
-- The `user_quiz_progress` row and the `localStorage` record are two independent, only loosely related copies of "did this user pass" — nothing keeps them in sync, and the server-side one can itself regress on a failed retry (see above) while the `localStorage` one, once set, never does.
-- A user who passes on one browser/device won't see their certificate on another, or after clearing site data, even if their `user_quiz_progress` row still shows a pass.
-- The admin panel's "Certificate eligibility" indicator (see below) measures something different from what `/certificate` actually gates on.

-**Fix:** have `/certificate` check `/api/quizzes/progress` (or a dedicated endpoint) instead of, or in addition to, `localStorage`.
+### `handleContinue`'s `localStorage` write is now dead code
+`/certificate` used to gate entirely on a `localStorage` record written by `/quizzes/hazards`'s `handleContinue` — this has been fixed; the page now fetches `/api/modules/progress` and `/api/quizzes/progress` server-side instead (see `ADDITIONAL_INFO.md`).
+But `handleContinue` still writes `{ passed: true, score, date }` to `localStorage` (key `hydrogenlabsafety_quiz_hazards_${uid}`) before routing to `/certificate`, and `/certificate` no longer reads that key at all.
+The write, and the `storageKey()` helper that builds it, currently do nothing.
+**Fix:** remove the `localStorage` write (and `storageKey()`) from `handleContinue`.

+### Admin "Certificate eligibility" and the real `/certificate` page use overlapping but different criteria
+Previously these were entirely unrelated criteria (module completion vs. a `localStorage`-only quiz pass).
+Now that `/certificate` is server-driven, it requires **both** all modules completed *and* a passing quiz score — but the admin panel's "Certificate eligibility" indicator still only checks module completion (`completedModules >= totalModules`) and ignores the quiz entirely.
+So a user who's completed every module but never taken (or passed) the quiz now shows "Eligible" in admin while still seeing "No certificate yet" on the real page.
+**Fix:** have the admin indicator also require a quiz pass, matching `/certificate`'s real logic.

 ### Admin panel's two progress numbers disagree with each other, and with reality
 `GET /api/admin/users` already returns a server-computed `statistics` object (`totalUsers`, `administrators`, `learners`, `trainingCompleted`, `averageProgress`, `totalModules`), derived from `user_module_progress` using `hazardModules.length` (currently 5) as `totalModules` and `progress >= 100` as "complete." **The admin page ignores this entirely.** Instead, for every non-admin, non-`public`-type user, it separately fetches `GET /api/admin/users/{uid}/progress` and recomputes the same two numbers itself: